KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 At the moment you may not use python for very much unless you are already familiar with it.

-You might choose to use python to train a neural network for image recognition, but not for programming a microcontroller where you might use C++ even though circuitpython is available
+You might choose to use python to train a neural network for image recognition, but not for programming a microcontroller where you might use C++, even though circuitpython is available.

 :::
 :::